|Link to this site|

-The first crop was 2009 and the wine was vinified by the owner at Tantara.
-The inaugural commercial release was the 2010 vintage vintage vinified by veteran winemaker Jeff Fink, formerly a winemaker at Tantara.
-Jeff crafted the wines from vintages 2010 to 2013.
-4 Pinot Noirs were released from the estate vineyard in 2010.
+The vineyard planting began in 2006, the first crop was in 2009 and the wine was vinified by the owner at Tantara.
+The inaugural commercial release was the 2010 vintage vinified by veteran winemaker Jeff Fink, formerly a winemaker at Tantara.
+Jeff crafted the wines from vintages 2010-2013 and was replaced in 2013 by winemaker John Faulkner with Sashi Moorman as a consultant.

 The wines are offered through a mailing list.